-- a) The placement and design of lighting shall ensure that the "light trespass" onto adjacent residential sites is minimized. - b) Pedestrian scale lighting is encouraged along primary pedestrian routes and activity areas. - c) Decorative light fixtures are encouraged, and may be coordinated with other amenities to unify sites with a distinct identity or design theme (Figure 8). - d) Low level lighting for buildings and landscaped areas is encouraged.
+- a) The placement and design of lighting shall ensure that the "light trespass" onto adjacent residential sites is minimized. - b) Lighting fixtures should be located along all private roads and provide lighting equivalent to a public street.
+Pedestrian scale lighting is encouraged along primary pedestrian routes and activity areas.

+- c) Decorative light fixtures are encouraged, and may be coordinated with other amenities to unify sites with a distinct identity or design theme (Figure 9). - d) Low level lighting for buildings and landscaped areas is encouraged.